Skill Level(s): Level I, II, and III Students

 Participants are responsible for their own admission costs.
 Admission IS NOT included with your registration fee.

 Storm King Art Center is an outdoor art museum containing the largest collection of contemporary outdoor large-scale sculptures in the United States.
 To learn more about Storm King and its visitor policies, please visit their website by clicking here.

 Registration cancellations and refund requests must be submitted in writing no less than 14 days prior to the start of the workshop.
-If you cancel your registration at least 14 days prior to the start of the workshop your registration fee will be refunded minus any food options purchased.
+If you cancel your registration at least 14 days prior to the start of the workshop your registration fee will be refunded in full.
 Refunds will not be given for no shows or latecomers.
-Food purchases are not refundable.
 As Storm King is an outdoor art museum this field trip will take place in light rain or shine.
 No refunds will be given for no shows due to weather.
 In the case of heavy rain or a weather emergency, there is an alternative workshop date available.
 If you cannot attend the alternative workshop date a credit will be given for use towards a future Dengrove Studios workshop.

 What type of photographer are you?